lucasrampoldi/dockerhub-backup/README.md

 This program retrieves image tags for a repository, downloads image, compresses and uploads to S3.

-For example, you want to migrate your current repository to another repository and you don't want to lost the images.
+For example, you want to migrate your current repository to another repository and you don't want to lose the images.

 #### COMPILE
 $go build main.go